 millionaires cool.
 His reasoning is more scientific, based on his analysis of the data.
 Probably, the data included various picnics and cookouts in which he had participated, in which he had loved his hot dogs to death.
 Perhaps he even gave a thought to data associated with their afterlife, when the hot dog remains were seated, however briefly, on the porcelain throne.

-The conclusions of Chuck’s scientific analysis are diametrically opposed to those of Sandra Smyth’s motivated reasoners, and he consequently marches down the street in the opposite direction, proclaiming that he’d hate to be an Oscar Meyer wiener because “there would soon be nothing left of me”.
+The conclusions of Chuck’s scientific analysis are diametrically opposed to those of Sandra Smyth’s motivated reasoners, and he consequently marches down the street in the opposite direction, proclaiming that he’d hate to be an Oscar Mayer wiener because “there would soon be nothing left of me”.

 Alas, unlike the fixed conclusions of motivated reasoners, those of scientific reasoners are tentative, and subject to modification upon receipt of future data.

 For Sandra C. Smyth and her gang catch up with Chuck and make it instantly clear that “nothing left of me” is no longer something he can avoid.
-He can join the gang and be consumed later (and perhaps with compensation to his next of kin from Oscar Meyer), or resist and be wiped out now.
+He can join the gang and be consumed later (and perhaps with compensation to his next of kin from Oscar Mayer), or resist and be wiped out now.

 He marches off, singing “I’d love to be …”, with Smith watching his every move.